tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

     * Categories of supervised learning include classification (classifying outcomes as classes/groups) and regression (fitting data to predict where a new data point lies), both of which are used for making predictions.
 With supervised learning, potential outcomes need to be known upfront.

   * The other is **unsupervised learning**, where the intelligent algorithm learns on the fly, without having seen any type of data before.
-The algorithm will identify all data points, cluster them, and then make predictions.
-Eventually, the algorithm will learn for itself.
+The algorithm identifies all data points, clusters them, and then makes predictions.
+Eventually, the algorithm learns for itself.

     * Unsupervised learning includes dimensionality reduction and clustering approach (finding groups within a population).